 What You Need to Know

-The intended use of a RRSP is to defer taxes from the time you are in a high tax bracket until you find yourself in a lower tax bracket, thereby saving on taxes by your contributions and allowing the money to grow tax-deferred for many years.
+The intended use of an RRSP is to defer taxes from the time you are in a high tax bracket until you find yourself in a lower tax bracket, thereby saving on taxes by your contributions and allowing the money to grow tax-deferred for many years.
 At some point, however, you will have to take that money out and leave what’s left to your beneficiary.
-The government mandates that Canadians must convert their RRSP to a RRIF, or an annuity, at age 71.
-The government also mandates that a minimum amount be taken every year after that .
+The government mandates that Canadians must convert their RRSP to a Registered Retirement Income Fund (“RRIF”), or an annuity, at age 71.
+The government also mandates that a minimum amount be taken every year after that.
 The issue with waiting until you are required to convert to a RRIF and take income is that you have little flexibility as to what you can withdraw.
 If your RRSP is large, the mandatory withdrawal amount may push you into higher tax brackets.

 Could You Be in a Higher Tax Bracket?

 Let us look at an example of how this could play out.
 In the situation described below, the retiree waited until age 71 to start drawing down their RRSP:

 Joe has a RRIF worth $600,000 and his minimum withdrawal at age 71 will be $31,680 (5.28% x $600,000 = $31,680) for the year.
 He is receiving the maximum CPP benefit of $15,679 annually (for 2023) and an OAS benefit of $8,250.
 These three income sources alone will total $55,609.
 The lowest tax bracket for the 2023 year is $53,359.
 This means that Joe has been pushed into a higher tax bracket!
 This is before the income from his rental properties, defined benefit pension plan, and income from his non-registered investments are calculated.